Skip to content

 Baker High School senior Kevin Chapman, 17, said he plans to study to become a physician.
 “I was sold on the Summer Scrubs program by my friend, so I signed up,” he said.

-At USA Children’s & Women’s Hospital, a student interested in obstetrics and gynecology learned about the wonder of childbirth and observed as nurses performed routines assessments immediately following a baby’s delivery.
+At USA Health Children’s & Women’s Hospital, a student interested in obstetrics and gynecology learned about the wonder of childbirth and observed as nurses performed routines assessments immediately following a baby’s delivery.

 A group of 11 students at University Hospital, home to one of the nation’s busiest burn units, learned about wound care and other challenging aspects of treating patients with burns.
 Other participants spent time in the progressive care unit, orthopedic care and surgery recovery.